 Osteitis pubis diagnosis

 Generally, we make an osteitis pubis diagnosis based on history and examination.
-Sometimes, we perform imaging such as MRI to confirm the changes and rule out other causes.
+Sometimes, we perform imaging such as an MRI to confirm the changes and rule out other causes.

-Also, we need to rule out other conditions like hip stress fractures, hip impingement, hernias, and urological and gynaecological disorders.
+Also, we need to rule out other conditions like hip stress fractures, hip impingement, sports hernias, and urological and gynaecological disorders.
 For this reason, we suggest you see a professional to make sure the diagnosis is correct.

 How long does pubic bone pain take to get better?

-Some practitioners classify the severity of pubic bone pain on a 4-point scale shown below.
+Some practitioners classify the severity of pubic bone pain on a 4-point scale below.
 Overall, studies generally show that those with higher stages take longer to return to sport and running.

 Stages | Side of pain | Site of pain | Characteristics of pain |